CDRT/mk_docs/docs/guides/cv/suhelper.md

 ## Overview

-The SUHelper.exe utility is a companion to Lenovo Commercial Vantage that provides command-line control over the System Update process.
+The SU Helper utility is a companion to Lenovo Commercial Vantage that provides command-line control over the System Update process.
 This utility can be leveraged directly in a terminal window on a device or by sending a script containing the command line from a systems management solutions such as Configuration Manager or Intune.
 This reference guide will document the command line parameters and usage of this utility.

 ## Installation